-- Research in patients with advanced hepatitis C-related liver disease also suggests that regular, moderate coffee consumption is associated with lower rates of disease progression.
+Research suggests that coffee intake is associated with a reduced risk of cirrhosis17, fibrosis17-19, chronic liver disease16,17,21,22, and of developing non-alcoholic fatty liver disease17,23-27.
+Research in patients with advanced hepatitis C-related liver disease also suggests that regular, moderate coffee consumption is associated with lower rates of disease progression28-31.

-The content in this Topic Overview was last edited in July 2016.
+The content in this Overview was last edited in June 2017.
 Papers in the Latest Research section and further resources are added regularly.

 This information is intended for Healthcare professional audiences.